Alabama Rot in Dogs.The Truth Not The Fiction

 However recent suggestions have been put forward that Alabama Rot could be caused by the food they feed racing greyhounds in the USA.
 It is called 4-D meat and gets its name from diseased, dying, disabled and dead livestock, deemed unfit for human consumption.

 Possible Cure Breakthrough: By using therapeutic plasma exchange (TPE) or “plasmapheresis” to filter all the patient’s blood, toxic substances are removed and, once filtered, the blood is returned to the patient.
-This procedure was used on six dogs suffering with the symptoms of Alabama rot, with two of the dogs going on to make a full recovery.
+This procedure was used on six dogs suffering from the symptoms of Alabama rot, with two of the dogs going on to make a full recovery.

 Development of the treatment was made possible by the discovery of the similarities between Alabama rot in dogs and thrombotic microangiopathy in humans, which is also treated with plasma exchange.